 It was a coincidence that I also found this site called Savings Calculator . org I thought this was very helpful since digital banks were “faceless” and could not answer questions I have about compound interest and the like.

 The online calculator just let me enter the amount for deposit, then I also need to input the bank’s interest rate and how long the investment period is for.
 If I fill in all of the tables, it will tell me the Spending Power of my savings after such factors as taxes and inflation rate are taken into consideration.

 – The bad news is that we might have to work harder than ever to catch up with the spiraling prices.
 Tune your hustle radar to the fullest.
 The good thing is that we live in an era where it’s possible to earn online while doing a 9-to-5 job.
 For example, you might be the office marketing guy but you have an online store or are a content creator outside of office hours.
 Times are hard and having a second job might be the norm rather than the exception.

-If you like to look at the Big Picture, the Retirement Planning Calculator in the Savings Calculator site provides the answer.
+If you like to look at the Big Picture, the retirement in the Savings Calculator site provides the answer.
 If people were provided this tool, then they wouldn’t party so hard on weekends.
 I can tell you now MUCH is needed for retirement, especially if you take into account inflation (again!)
 No wonder, some people never leave their office desks until they’re 65.